What Should I Do? Step 0: The Fundamentals – Emergency Preparedness

 If there are any medications that you rely on, compile at least a three-month supply in case of supply chain disruptions.
 For most medications, this can be done by requesting a “vacation refill” at your doctor’s office.
 Stockpiling certain medicines may require a more detailed, private discussion with your doctor.

 If you wear glasses, have an extra pair on hand.
 If you wear contact lenses, keep a backup supply of extra pairs and lens solution.
-You might also consider getting Lasik surgery so you don’t have to worry about vision supplies in the future (both Chris and Adam have).
+You might also consider getting Lasik surgery so you don’t have to worry about vision supplies in the future.

 Visit your dentist now, when you know your insurance is available, to get more extensive dental work done.
 Be sure to stock up on toothpaste, toothbrushes, floss, etc.